 If you have a problem that involves the RETINA or VITREOUS, you may be referred to one of our ophthalmologists who specializes in diagnosing and treating retinal disorders.
 Drs.
-Eric Thomas and Ryan Geraets are Ophthalmology LTD's retinal subspecialists.
+Eric Thomas, Ryan Geraets, and Elizabeth Atchison are Ophthalmology LTD's retinal subspecialists.

 What is the retina?